Dark Seed (video game): Reception

 Amiga Format gave the Amiga version of Dark Seed an overall score of 72%, praising the use of Giger's artwork and "stunningly spooky" graphics, calling it "the nearest thing you could have to a software nightmare", but criticizes its strict timeframe, and refers to Dark Seed's gameplay as "its weakest element".
 The One gave the Amiga version of Dark Seed an overall score of 80%, praising its "well-designed" controls, and states that "The premise isn't a particularly original one, but good sci-fi is all about ideas and Darkseed has plenty of them, most of which are used to good effect game-wise - I particularly like the way the real and alien worlds mirror each other".
 The One also praises the music and graphics, expressing that the game "creates a strong atmosphere, with some superb music ...
 Giger's artwork adds greatly to the claustophobic tension".
 They criticize the amount of time it takes to get to different locations, calling it "tedious", as well as the "rigorous" time limit, stating that "in Darkseed it sometimes feels like you're playing to a timetable and if you're not in the right place at the right time, a vital clue or character may be lost forever".
+Rob Lawrence of Amiga World wrote that the graphics, art, and sound of Dark Seed were good, but only "skin-deep."
+He thought the game was ultimately too small and linear, and that the ending was "stupid".

 Next Generation gave the Sega CD version (which was ultimately never released) three out of five stars, describing it as "a perfect example of graphic-adventure-as-nightmare ...
 Half of the game's appeal lies in the bizarre and frightening hallucinations suffered by the hero (or maybe they aren't hallucinations...).
 We recommend checking it out".
-Famicom Tsūshin scored the Sega Saturn version of the game a 24 out of 40.